nevrome/HAAM.poseidon.intro.1h.2024/README.md

 trident list --remote --individuals -j Country
 ```

+> [!TIP]
-We also built a little website to browse this data directly: https://www.poseidon-adna.org/#/archive_explorer
+> We also built a little website to browse this data directly: https://www.poseidon-adna.org/#/archive_explorer

 2. Downloading packages from the server